-The Group will continue to manage the business prudently in order to enhance operational quality, while at the same time seeking appropriate investment opportunities, with a view to increasing profitability and shareholder return.
+The Group will continue to operate its business prudently and to maintain a sound financial position.
+The Group will also cautiously explore opportunities and expand its investment portfolio with a view to increasing profitability and shareholder return.

 ACKNOWLEDGEMENT

 On behalf of the Board and management team, I would like to thank our shareholders who have extended to us their trust and have been patient with our efforts on exploring business opportunities.
 Again, I would like to thank my fellow directors and staff for their loyalty and efforts during the past year.
 I believe that we will create greater value to our investors in the future.